J-O-B/ripe-recipe/README.md

 Welcome to Ripe Recipe, a recipes database with some social media crossovers.
 This project is packed full of features, is fully responsive, and features both a recipes database, as well as a store for users to use.

+As I always want to add new challenges for each project.
+This project has a scope that would be extremely difficult to create in "version 1" of this application.
+So the challenge with this project was to create a minimum viable product which prioritizes the basic functionality and will encompass as many features as possible, within a given schedule.

 Further specific information on this project can be found below:

 ### Table of contents: